 I realize becoming our own city they say is too costly but we are a purse for you to use at your convenience.
 We should all stand up for our community and not let you push housing projects that we will not be able to afford in the future.
 Bart is another issue you want to build units there.
 There is not enough parking there now.
 When Bart was built it lacked in parking.
 What happened?
 All the Bart commuters started parking in the neighborhood.
 Owners of their homes could not park in front of their houses.
-Now the neighborhood has to buy passes to park in front of their house.
+Now the neighborhood has to buy passes to park in front of their houses.
 Totally ridiculous and that was an Alameda County rule.
-They did not take into account the overflow of traffic and parking issues and now you want to add more housing ...learn from your mistakes.
+They did not take into account the overflow of traffic and parking issues and now you want to add more housinglearn from your mistakes.
 We will be over populated and how is security going to be addressed that's another issue.
 We are already beginning to face the backlash of crime with no end in sight and lack of support.

-My husband and I will be at the meeting on August 14, 2023 and hopefully a lot of our community members will be there.
+My husband and I will be at the meeting on August 14, 2023 and hopefully a lot of our community memebers will be there.
 This is not a matter that you will just be able to slap onto our community and leave us will multiple problems in the years ahead.
 It is very easy for your committee to draw up a project and it looks pretty on paper but it's not reality.

-No one listened and took into account the community's concerns on your last decisions to place housing on bart's property that left a parking problem ,the community was left with over population in their neighborhood.
+No one listened and took into account the community's concerns on your last decisions to place housing on bart's property that left a parking problem, the community was left with over population in their neighborhood.
 Alameda County is able to dip into the unincorporated treasure chest and help themselves.
 We don't even have sidewalks in our community to access our town leaving us with dirt, gravel, rocks, uneven pavement and need to resort to walking in the street, our community needs a lot more than infusing our population with housing.
 Housing in the existing Bart parking was fought long and hard and in the end the neighborhood lost.
-The County found a solution to their error...PARKING PERMITS THAT THE HOME OWNERS PAY FOR!!!!!

-Alameda County needs to take a closer look at our backyard before fencing us in.

-6 Ann and John Fagliano
+The County found a solution to their errorPARKING PERMITS THAT THE H 6 Ann and John Fagliano I was online and commented on tonight's meeting.
+I found it quite disturbing.
+I feel the State of California is shoving this whole housing units down our throats.
+Of course the State of California can mandate these proposals but I do not think any impact on the community was even a thought on their minds.
+Over 200 people showed up for the meeting not including the online people.
+Once this hits the entire community there will be more.
+I do not feel we have the police force, schools, walking, sidewalks, grocery stores traffic concerns addressed.
+As far as the homes being out of reach that is not only in Castro Valley community that is everywhere.
+Homes are out of reach.
+Thank you for your comments.
+They have been received.